Skip to footer content

 }

-This code initiates builder creation for a button that says "Click Me".
+This code initiates the creation of a button that says "Click Me".
 When clicked, it logs a message to the console, demonstrating server-side rendering.
 The Variant and Color properties customize the button's appearance.

 Features of MudBlazor